ammar-tanwar/bloglearnbay/posts/how-to-become-a-demanding-full-stack-developer-in-2023-all-confusion-sorted.md

 Moreover, **full-stack developers** are very high-paid professionals.

 The market demand for **full-stack developers** (both web and application) is continuously increasing with the advancement of different technologies.
 Organizations are ready to pay highly to developers with the correct skill set and diversified knowledge in the same field.
-A survey conducted by Indeedconcluded that the minimum average salary of a full-stack developer is much more than that of an average software engineer.
+A survey conducted by Indeed concluded that the minimum average salary of a full-stack developer is much more than that of an average software engineer.
 Salaries might vary based on experience and expertise.

 ## Is it hard to become a Full-Stack Developer?

 Some say full Stack development is not easy, but to be frank, it is not that difficult either.
 If you want to make it easy, start learning one end, either the back end or the front end.
 Later learn the other as you grow as a full-stack developer.
-Nothing should hold you back if you are passionate about being a full-stack developer **.**
+Nothing should hold you back if you are passionate about being a full-stack developer.

 ## What to Learn?

 Knowing what you have to learn and scheduling it accordingly for learning thoroughly is better.
 Many online full-stack courses are available but choose only the one that fulfills your specific learning needs.
 Check for custom-fit learning modules as per your eligibility and interest.
-But whatever course you choose, ensure that it comes with _ **good project opportunities and a placement guarantee**.
-You can check Learnbay's <a href="https://course.learnbay.co/full-stack-software-development-program" target="_blank">full-stack software development</a>
+But whatever course you choose, ensure that it comes with  **good project opportunities and a placement guarantee**.
+You can check Learnbay's <a href="https://learnbay.co/full-stack-software-development-program" target="_blank">full-stack software development</a>
  course with a job or money-back guarantee.

 The few Important factors that a Full-Stack developer needs to keep in mind are: